EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-VPD stress on gpp_potential based on MOD17 model
+VPD stress on GPP potential based on the MOD17 model.

 **Parameters**
 - **Fields**